ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

-Check to make sure the item is valid, if it isn't, return and do nothing.
+Check to make sure the item is valid, if it isn't, return, and do nothing.

 ```lua
 if not thePlayer[category] then